 Whenever we speak about top robotics magazines, three names pop up instantly: Robot Magazine, Real Robots, and MAKE.
 Unfortunately, all three of them are no longer there in the market.
-However, while looking at some of today’s existing robotics magazines, we would like to make a unique mention of these three that were once very popular and inspirational.
+However, while looking at some of today’s existing robotics magazines, we would like to make a single mention of these three that were once very popular and inspirational.

-Robot Magazine: It was a bi-monthly robotics magazine by the Maplegate Media Group and the first issue was published in November 2003.
+Robot Magazine: It was a bi-monthly robotics magazine by the Maplegate Media Group, and the first issue was published in November 2003.
 It was run by then Editor-in-Chief, Tom Atwood, for the first several years.
 In 2012, Greg Vogel became Robot Magazine’s editor-in-chief.
-Maplegate Media closed its doors in 2017 and Robot Magazine no longer exists.
+Maplegate Media closed its doors in 2017, and Robot Magazine no longer exists.

 Real Robots: Real Robots was a partwork magazine by Eaglemoss Publications, established in May 2001.
 Published in partnership with Reading University, it enabled the reader to construct a robot, “Cybot,” and later a companion robot, “Tom.”
 This series, published in eight nations, is now discontinued.

 MAKE: It was another bimonthly magazine released by Maker Media, concentrating on projects involving computers, electronics, robotics, metalworking, woodworking and other fields involving yourself (DIY) and/or DIWO (Do It With Others).
 Make magazine was deemed a “making movement’s main organ.”
 Maker Media suddenly shut down the magazine in June 2019 owing to a lack of economic resources.

 SERVO is a bi-monthly magazine dedicated to the “Next Generation of Robotics Experimenters” and committed 100 percent to robots and robotics.
 Designed to encourage, educate, and entertain with feature articles, interviews, tutorials, DIY projects, hacks, etc., T&L Publications produces SERVO.